-Chronic Obstructive Pulmonary Disease, or COPD, is a condition in which the airways and/or air sacs in the lungs are unable to function properly, making breathing difficult.
+Chronic obstructive pulmonary disease, or COPD, is a condition in which the airways and/or air sacs in the lungs are unable to function properly, making breathing difficult.
 The airways are the passages that transport air to, through, and from the lungs.
 The air sacs send inhaled oxygen into the blood and take up carbon dioxide waste to be exhaled.
 COPD is a progressive disease.
-However, the lung deterioration can be slowed and the symptoms treated, improving the quality of life for the patient.
+The lung deterioration can often be slowed and the symptoms treated, however, improving the quality of life for the patient.

-There are two major conditions that are classified as COPD.
+Two major conditions are classified as COPD.
 Chronic bronchitis and emphysema may occur on their own, but they often occur together.
 In chronic bronchitis, the airways are inflamed and swollen.
 They are also partially filled with mucus.
-Some people experience temporary (acute) bronchitis due to an infection, but long-lasting (chronic) bronchitis is part of COPD.
+Some people experience temporary (acute) bronchitis due to an infection, but long-lasting (chronic) bronchitis is frequently considered to be a part of COPD.
 In emphysema, air sacs are damaged and destroyed.

-Both the chronic bronchitis and the emphysema components of COPD are generally caused by smoking for many years or by exposure to secondhand smoke.
-Other factors may cause chronic obstructive pulmonary disease, too, including inhaling polluted air or toxins for a long time.
+Both the chronic bronchitis and the emphysema components of COPD are often caused by smoking for many years or by exposure to secondhand smoke.
+Other factors may cause chronic obstructive pulmonary disease, however, including inhaling polluted air or toxins for a long time.
 Some people have a genetic problem that makes them more susceptible to smoke damage.

+In order to understand the effects of respiratory system problems, it‘s helpful to know how the system works.
 The air that we inhale through our nose or mouth enters the back of the throat and travels into the larynx or voice box.
-From here, the air flows into the trachea, which is also known as the windpipe.
+From here, it flows into the trachea, which is also known as the windpipe.
 The trachea transports the air into two tubes known as the primary bronchi.
 One primary bronchus goes to each lung, where it branches into narrower bronchi.
 The branching continues, creating smaller and smaller airways.
 The tiniest branches of the airways are called bronchioles.

 The bronchioles send inhaled air into sacs called alveoli.
-Oxygen is passed into the bloodstream through the thin walls of the alveoli.
-Carbon dioxide moves from the blood into the alveoli to be exhaled.
-The alveoli are covered with blood vessels known as capillaries, which like the alveoli have thin walls that make gas exchange easy.
+Oxygen is passed into the bloodstream through the thin walls of the sacs.
+Carbon dioxide moves from the blood into the sacs to be exhaled.
+The alveoli are covered with blood vessels known as capillaries.
+Like the air sacs, the capillaries have thin walls that make gas exchange easy.

 Obstructive and Restrictive Lung Diseases

-COPD, chronic bronchitis, and emphysema are said to be obstructive lung diseases as opposed to restrictive lung diseases.
+COPD, chronic bronchitis, and emphysema are said to be obstructive lung diseases as opposed to restrictive ones.
 Obstructive diseases primarily affect the passage of air out of the lungs, while restrictive diseases affect the passage of air into the lungs.